 - Loose: Your goods will be loaded into the container just as they have been picked up from your home.
-Each box must be numbered and labeled with your name, destination address and phone number.
-It is recommended that this information be in English and the language of your destination country.
+Each box must be numbered and labeled with your name, destination address, and phone number.
+It is recommended that this information is in English and the language of your destination country.

 - Palletized: Your goods will be put on to a pallet or pallets and shrink wrapped.
 These pallets will then be loaded into the steel container.
 This option is suitable if your shipment consists mostly of boxes.